 - Do share with your subscribers the best tips you’ve got.
 Don’t hold back your best advice because you feel it’s too good to share.
 If you want to run a successful online business, you must add value to people’s lives.
 And that means sharing the best information you have.

-One of the first things you should do when starting an online business is create an email list.
+The first thing you need to do when starting an online business is create an email list.
 It's the only way you'll build a relationship with your visitors.

 - buy your products